We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 The ending is somewhat surprising as the viewer is left to hope that the heroes get back to safety.
 Unusually, the resolution leaves them stranded in space some considerable distance from the TARDIS and relying on a lift from some dodgy old ship.
 There's room for at least one other episode in which to tell that story!

-The funny thing is that as I just mentioned, without any real threat to the world, or a particularly community (although I suppose the bomb at the end counts) the drama was in the plight of the TARDIS crew who, ironically, are never even shown to get home safely!
+The funny thing is that as I just mentioned, without any real threat to the world or community (although I suppose the bomb at the end counts) the drama was in the plight of the TARDIS crew who, ironically, are never even shown to get home safely anyway!

 The War Games